Summer Program in Berlin, Germany

 Students take a placement exam upon arrival to ensure they are enrolled in a level-appropriate course.
 They move from level to level based on personal readiness, so each student has the opportunity to advance as his or her own pace.

 One year of college German or equivalent, or the permission of the program director.

 Students have the benefit of a family homestay experience while in Berlin.
 They enjoy a private room in the home, but will be incorporated into daily family life.
-Families will provide students with one meal per day.
+Families will provide students with breakfast every day.